Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: Randomized linear algebra techniques

 \subsection{Column subset selection and conditioning guarantees}

-Identifying a well-conditioned subset of columns from a large, wide matrix is another fundamental question in numerical linear algebra: Given a ``dictionary" matrix $\mA \in \R^{c \times N}$ with $c \leq N$, how can one select columns from $\mA$ to form a submatrix $\mA_\mS$ so that $\mA_\mS$ is well-conditioned?
+Identifying a well-conditioned subset of columns from a large, wide matrix is another fundamental question in numerical linear algebra: {Suppose we are given a ``dictionary" matrix $\mA\in\mathbb{R}^{c\times N}$, with $c\leq N$.
+Since $\mA$ only has $c$ rows, the row space is at most $c$ dimensional, meaning a small subset of columns in $\mA$ can potentially already contain all the $c$-dimensional information.
+Naturally, one would ask: } how can one select columns from $\mA$ to form a submatrix $\mA_\mS$ so that $\mA_\mS$ is well-conditioned?
 This problem is central to many applications in data science, including sparse signal and image reconstruction.

 Mathematically, the selection process can be described using a sampling operator $\mS$, and the conditioning is evaluated via the Gram matrix

 The goal is to design $\mS$ so that $\text{cond}({\bf H}_\mS) = \frac{\lambda_{\max}({\bf H}_\mS)}{\lambda_{\min}({\bf H}_\mS)}$ is small, where $\lambda_{\max,\min}$ denote the extreme eigenvalues.
 See illustration in Fig.~\ref{fig: hess sampling}.